 Start your very own snow day bar crawl

 A full range of restaurants and bars around the city regularly offer snow day specials, such as early openings, happy hours and select food and drink discounts.
 Check out the best places to eat and drink in DC and map out a day filled with creative cocktails and delicious dishes.

 One easy thing to do in the nation’s capital is rent a pair of ice skates.
 That’s because the city hosts many very different, awesome ice rinks.
-Whether it’s underneath the stars at the National Gallery of Art’s Sculpture Garden, on the banks of the Potomac River or even a hotel rooftop, glean everything you need to know about each experience and find the best places to ice skate in DC.
+Whether it’s underneath the stars at The Wharf, on the banks of the Potomac River or even a hotel rooftop, glean everything you need to know about each experience and find the best places to ice skate in DC.

 Go figure: Located near Nationals Park in Capitol Riverfront, the Canal Park ice rink sets itself apart from other rinks with a figure eight-style track.
 The rink boasts another snow day bonus: nearby beer-friendly diversions, including Gordon Biersch and Bluejacket Brewery.